SESYNC-ci/sesync-ci.github.io/blog/_posts/2021-05-31-mapping-with-Mapbox.md

 In the past, she had used the [ggmap][ggmap] package to put Google Earth imagery on her maps.
 That used to be free but recently Google started to charge money to access their imagery tiles through an API ([though it is fairly cheap for light use][googlebilling]).
 So she was looking for a free alternative.
-I did a lot of Googling and found lots of cool new stuff, including the [ggspatial] package, which makes an appearance later in this post (scroll down for a list of packages to check out).
+I did a lot of Googling and found lots of cool new stuff, including the [ggspatial][ggspatial] package, which makes an appearance later in this post ([scroll to the bottom of this post](#other-packages-to-try-out) for a list of packages to check out).
 I also found quite a few free or "freemium" tile servers that let you download satellite imagery tiles from an API to use in static or interactive maps.
-The one I liked the best was Mapbox, but I couldn't find any R package to automate the process of downloading Mapbox tiles and adding them as background imagery for a map.
+The one I liked the best was [Mapbox][mapbox], but I couldn't find any R package to automate the process of downloading Mapbox tiles and adding them as background imagery for a map.
 So I wrote a little package of my own to do just that!

 # Walkthrough